benspak/injest.io/packages/chrome-ext/README.md

-# Brain AI Chrome Extension
+# Injest.io Chrome Extension

-Chrome extension for capturing content to your Brain AI.
+Browser extension for quick capture to your knowledge brain.

-## Installation
+## Setup

+1. Load the extension:
-1. Open Chrome and navigate to `chrome://extensions/`
+   - Open Chrome and go to `chrome://extensions/`
-2. Enable "Developer mode"
+   - Enable "Developer mode"
-3. Click "Load unpacked"
+   - Click "Load unpacked"
-4. Select the `packages/chrome-ext` directory
+   - Select the `packages/chrome-ext` directory

-## Usage
+2. Sign in:

-1. Click the extension icon to open the popup
+   - Click the extension icon
-2. The current page URL and title are automatically captured
+   - Click "Sign in with Google"
+   - Complete authentication

+## Features

-3. Add a note (optional) and click "Save to Brain"
+- **Save Selection**: Highlight text and click "Save to Brain" button
-4. Or use keyboard shortcut: Select text and press `Ctrl+Shift+B` (coming soon)
+- **Context Menu**: Right-click selected text → "Save to Brain"
+- **Quick Capture**: Use popup to save URLs, notes, or current page
+- **Auto-sync**: Items are automatically indexed and searchable

-## Configuration
+## Icons

-Make sure your API URL is set correctly in `popup.js` (defaults to `http://localhost:3001`).
+Create icon files:
+- `icons/icon16.png` (16x16)
+- `icons/icon48.png` (48x48)
+- `icons/icon128.png` (128x128)

+Or use placeholder images for development.